kaanatak/airfoil-conformal-mapping/README.md

 ### ✈️ Conformal Mapping for Airfoil Lift Calculation

-This repository implements and extends the conformal mapping method for computing lift over airfoils, following the classic Joukowski transform approach as taught in the lesson 6 assignment in [AeroPython](https://github.com/barbagroup/AeroPython) project.
+This repository implements the conformal mapping method for computing lift over airfoils.
+The conformal mapping method is a method that is based on mapping the analytical solution of a flow around a circle to an airfoil shape to obtain lift.
+Rather than discretizing the airfoil, this method aims to fit an airfoil with a Joukowsky transformation applied on a circle.
+The solution on the circle, thus, can also be transformed into the airfoil.
+Hence, this method avoids the errors caused by the discretization but is limited with the 2D lift calculation and cannot calculate the drag force.
+The code is based on the procedure provided in the lesson 6 assignment in [AeroPython](https://github.com/barbagroup/AeroPython) project.

 > 📚 Based on:
 > **Barba, Lorena A., & Mesnard, Olivier (2019)**.